 Java Variables and Arithmetic Expressions

-Java Variables are used to store data.
-Variables have type, name, and value.
-Variable names begin with a character, such as x, D, Y, z.
+as x, D, Y, z.
 Other examples are xy1, abc2, Count, N, sum, Sum, product etc. These are all variable names.

 Different variable types are int, char, double.
 A variable type tells you what kind of data can be stored in that variable.